Daouda Guindo

-Daouda Guindo (born 14 October 2002) is a Malian professional footballer who plays as a left-back for French club Brest and the Mali national team.
+Daouda Guindo (born 14 October 2002) is a Malian professional footballer who plays as a left-back for French club Reims and the Mali national team.

 Club career

 Red Bull Salzburg

 In January 2021, Guindo signed with Austrian club Red Bull Salzburg, signing a four-year contract and leaving his native Mali.
 He was immediately loaned to Red Bull Salzburg's feeder club, FC Liefering.
 He made his debut for the club on 12 February 2021, playing the entirety of a 3–1 home victory over Austria Lustenau.

 On 6 November 2024, Guindo scored his first goal in the UEFA Champions League in a 1-3 victory over Feyenoord.

 He became a free agent after his contract ran out at the end of the 2024–25.

 Loan to St. Gallen

 On 27 June 2022, Guindo was loaned to St. Gallen in Switzerland for the 2022–23 season.
 He made his debut for the club on the first matchday of the season, coming on as a half-time substitute for Leonidas Stergiou in a 1–0 away loss to Servette.
 A strong start to the season individually was capped off with his first assist on 6 August in the 3–2 league loss to Grasshopper.